withzombies/sevenz-rust2/lzma-rust2/README.md

 LZMA/LZMA2 codec ported from [tukaani xz for java](https://tukaani.org/xz/java.html).

-This is a fork of the original, unmaintained lzma-rust to continue the development and maintenance.
+This is a fork of the original, unmaintained lzma-rust crate to continue the development and maintenance.

 ## Usage